phx/dockergroupabuse/README.md

 ./rootshell.sh
 ```

-Take a look at [`rootshell.sh`](rootshell.sh) and feel free to modify as necessary, but this script has worked with all images and systems I have tested.
+Feel free to modify [`rootshell.sh`](rootshell.sh) as necessary, but this script has worked with all images and systems I have tested.

 ### About `sh` vs `bash`

-I have defaulted to using `sh` instead of `bash` in the commands in order to be cross-compatible with Alpine-based images and such.
+I have defaulted to using `sh` instead of `bash` in the commands in order to be cross-compatible with Alpine-based minimal images and such.
 Feel free to call `bash` from `sh` after getting the shell.